dependently-typed/hack-a-lang/README.md

 # hack-a-lang 0001

 This tutorial will give you a taste of what its like to implement your own programming language from scratch.
-It is based of the book "Crafting Interpreters" by Bob Nystrom.
+It is based of the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
 We will be working on a subset of the Lox programming language.
 The tutorial is structured as a series of exercises.
 We won't be developing everything from scratch.
 Rather, we'll be filling in some of the more important parts of the implementation.
 We decided to go this route